TMiclot/MICLOT/User_Guide/Manual.md

 ## Theory behind MICLOT

 This section provides an in-depth explanation of the theoretical underpinnings behind the development of MICLOT.
-Understanding these concepts is essential to understanding how to use the software effectively.
+Understanding these concepts is essential for a comprehensive grasp of how to use the software.

 - [Element properties](__element_properties.md)
 - [Amino acids properties](__amino_acids_properties.md)